UBC-DSCI/introduction-to-datascience-python/source/regression1.md

-If we want to compare this multivariable KNN regression model to the model with only a single predictor *as part of the model tuning process* (e.g., if we are running forward selection as described in the chapter on evaluating and tuning classification models), then we must compare the accuracy estimated using only the training data via cross-validation.
+If we want to compare this multivariable KNN regression model to the model with only a single predictor *as part of the model tuning process* (e.g., if we are running forward selection as described in the chapter on evaluating and tuning classification models), then we must compare the RMSPE estimated using only the training data via cross-validation.
-Looking back, the estimated cross-validation accuracy for the single-predictor model was {glue:text}`cv_RMSPE`.
+Looking back, the estimated cross-validation RMSPE for the single-predictor model was {glue:text}`cv_RMSPE`.
-The estimated cross-validation accuracy for the multivariable model is {glue:text}`cv_RMSPE_2pred`.
+The estimated cross-validation RMSPE for the multivariable model is {glue:text}`cv_RMSPE_2pred`.
 Thus in this case, we did not improve the model by a large amount by adding this additional predictor.